nwdorian/ShiftsLogger/README.md

 ## Code Quality Analysis

-- Code quality analysis is done trough [SonarQube Cloud](https://sonarcloud.io/)
+- Code quality analysis is done through [SonarQube Cloud](https://sonarcloud.io/)
 - It analyses the codebase for best practices along with reliability, security and maintainability issues
 - Paired with coverlet.collector NuGet package we get a Test Coverage percentage which has to be >80%